Skip to content

-Why the Best Movies Are Buried
+Why Are the Best Movies Buried?

 Streaming platforms have a visibility problem, and it works against you.
 Their homepages are dominated by three categories: new releases (which drive subscriber retention), originals (which justify the subscription), and trending titles (which create social buzz).
 Everything else gets buried.